What to expect

 - tell you why we are holding it

-- tell you who it could or has been disclosed to
+- tell you to whom it has, or will be disclosed, in particular if it has been disclosed to international organisations

 - let you have a copy of the information in a form that is as clear and understandable as possible

 Please be as specific as you can about the information you want, and, if it isn’t obvious, explain why you expect us to hold your personal information.